Everyone enrolled in the Partnership

-In 2014, Cigna will offer two network options for members in middle Tennessee.
-In addition to Cigna's current broad network called Open Access Plus (OAP), Cigna will offer its high-performance LocalPlus network.
+Cigna offers two network options for members in middle Tennessee.
+In addition to Cigna's current broad network called Open Access Plus (OAP), Cigna offers its high-performance LocalPlus network.
 The LocalPlus network is limited to a smaller group of network hospitals and physicians, and provides the same quality care at a lower cost.

 8. What hospitals and physicians are in the LocalPlus network?